Oaxaca Itinerary | Unique & Best Things to Do in Oaxaca City | 3 Days – 2 Weeks

 How Many Days Do You Need in Oaxaca?

 In my opinion, there are so many things to do in Oaxaca that Oaxaca City alone warrants at least 5 days.
-However, it’s possible to visit Oaxaca as a weekend getaway over three days.
-If you have more time, perfect!
+However, it’s possible to visit Oaxaca as a weekend getaway from Mexico City or Puebla over 3 days.
+If you have more time in Oaxaca, perfect!

 Oaxaca Tours Vs. Independent Travel

-However, Oaxaca City is easily connected to all the tourist destinations via public buses and collectivos, or small vans.
+However, Oaxaca is easily connected to all the tourist destinations via public buses and collectivos, or small vans.
 Traveling Oaxaca independently really allows for an immersive experience.
-If short on time, it’s more efficient (yet a little more expensive) to take organized day trips from Oaxaca to many of the nearby villages, ruins, and highlights of Oaxaca.
+If short on time, it’s more efficient (yet a little more expensive) to take organized day trips from Oaxaca to nearby villages, ruins, and other Oaxaca highlights.

 In the end, it comes down to time vs. money.
 Those with only a 3 day Oaxaca itinerary will get the most “bang for their buck” with organized Oaxaca day trip tours.